How to Tell if Your Child Has a Speech Delay

 Research in speech and language disorders has shown that the earlier speech therapy begins, the better the outcomes.
 If you think your child may be struggling, consider scheduling an evaluation with a speech-language pathologist, also known as a speech therapist.

-A speech therapist is best equipped to evaluate your child, discuss any questions or concerns you have, and provide professional guidance on whether your child should be enrolled in an early intervention program to receive speech therapy.
-Helping your child learn to communicate clearly and confidently will have a positive effect on their social, academic, and emotional development.
+A speech therapist is best equipped to evaluate your child, discuss any concerns you have, and provide professional guidance on whether your child should start an early intervention program to receive speech therapy for speech delay.
+Helping your child learn to communicate clearly will benefit their social, academic, and emotional development.

-Here at Expressable we have an amazing team of speech therapists.
-We have worked with thousands of young children and their caregivers to help them make progress in their communication.
+Here at Expressable, our licensed speech therapists have worked with thousands of toddlers and preschoolers to help them learn to talk and progress in their communication.

-Even if you aren't sure if your child needs speech therapy, you can talk with a specialist to express any concerns and ask any questions.
-It's a brief call that is totally free to you.
-If after talking with the specialist you find that your child is a candidate for speech therapy and you're ready to sign up, the specialist can help you through that process.
+Even if you aren't sure if your child needs speech therapy, you can talk with one of our specialists to ask any questions.
+This brief consultation call is easy to schedule and completely free.
+If you decide to have your child evaluated, the specialist can help you set that up.

-Working with an Expressable speech therapist is a one of a kind experience.
-They will get to know you and your child, and will work closely with you to help your child with their speech delay.
-Personalized goals and fun and engaging speech therapy sessions help kids enjoy each appointment (and make progress while doing it!)
+Your Expressable speech therapist will work closely with you to help your child with their speech delay.
+Personalized goals and fun, engaging online sessions help kids enjoy each appointment (and grow their skills while doing it!).

 Reach out to us today!
-Expressable can help.
 You don't have to navigate your child's speech and language development alone.